Darkisda/doom_fire/README.md

-Doom Fire with HTML canvas and JS
+Doom Fire with HTML and JS